 - Drizzle over a generous tablespoon of olive oil and one quarter of a teaspoon of sea salt and freshly ground black pepper.

-- With clean hands toss the vegetables in the seasoned oil, taking care to cover each piece.
+- Using clean hands, toss the vegetables in the seasoned oil, taking care to cover each piece.

 - Spread the vegetables out on the tray.
 During the cooking process they will reduce slightly in size.

 - Place the baking tray into the centre of a preheated oven and roast for 30-40 minutes, turning the vegetables halfway through the roasting time.